 The Cranbrook Theatre School staff is composed of working theatrical and educational professionals, many with multiple years with Cranbrook Theatre School.
 These dedicated and devoted artists work to develop the same passion in the campers they teach.

 Campers have the opportunity of taking the first week of Cranbrook Theatre School as a stand alone introductory course in theatre arts.
-This week will offer the camper exposure to a variety of theatre arts with hands on workshops in basic improvisation, storytelling, mask work, audition technique, character movement, dance, acting the song, costume design, and more.
-Attention will be paid to camper skill and experience level and workshops assigned to meet and challenge both newcomers and returning campers.
+This week offers the camper exposure to a variety of theatre arts with hands on workshops in basic improvisation, storytelling, mask work, audition technique, character movement, dance, acting the song, costume design, and more.
+Attention is paid to camper skill and experience level and workshops assigned to meet and challenge both newcomers and returning campers.

 From Page To Stage

 Cranbrook Theatre School offers training in classic theater skills as well as immersing campers in all aspects of developing a theatrical performance.
 Campers are divided by age into class groups that study on a weekly basis each of the three classic theatre disciplines of acting, dance, and voice.
 This class work is developed into “works in progress” which are then performed Monday evenings of the 3rd, 4th, and 5th weeks of camp.
 These Monday Night Performances become highlights of the summer for our campers and their families.

 The second half of the day is focused on rehearsals for the final capstone production - a full length piece from the American Musical Theatre canon to be performed two evenings the last week of camp.
 All campers perform in final shows, and a separate show is chosen for both elementary and middle school age range.
 Campers also participate in backstage jobs and scenic design for both Monday Night Performances and the final shows.Swimming

 Campers swim twice a week at Cranbrook's Williams Natatorium